aduffy70/LabNotes/_posts/2016/2016-12-02-GSTA3-bisulfite-sequencing-Retrogen-results.md

     * Reverse sequences have multiple signal - unusable

 Reef BCD
-  * referenc forward and reverse sequences have sections with multiple signal but in different locations on each so I can identify CpGs at most sites in one or the other.
+  * reference forward and reverse sequences have sections with multiple signal but in different locations on each so I can identify CpGs at most sites in one or the other.
 Where the multiple signal sections are is consistent between EW1 and N1.
   *